 You will have two options to choose from: "Autograded test case" or an "Example test case".

-An autograded test case affects the score and will be automatically graded.
+An auto-graded test case affects the score and will be automatically graded.
 Input and expected output will be hidden from candidates.
-These are great to test candidates ability to get their solution to output the correct code for accepted input, erroneous input, and corner cases.
-Since candidates can't see the input for this test, this insures they are thinking about all cases.
+These are great to test a candidate's ability to get their solution to output the correct code for accepted input, erroneous input, and corner cases.
+Since candidates can't see the input for this test, this ensures they are thinking about all cases.

 Remember you can add multiple test cases in one question.